Pinpoint tests of suspension

 DETAILS/RESULTS/ACTIONS

-WARNING: To avoid personal injury due to loss of vehicle control, two people should perform this inspection.
-This will help maintain a safe driving environment.
-One person has to manage while the other keeps time.
+WARNING: To avoid personal injury due to loss of vehicle control, two people should perform the inspection.
+This will help maintain safe driving conditions.
+One person should drive while the other watches the time.
 Always hold the steering wheel properly.
-Failure to follow these instructions may result in injury.
+Failure to follow these instructions may result in personal injury.

 Yes